AlexanderPenny/self-driving-collision-avoidance/README.md

 Everything pertaining to the actual RL takes place in manual_control and RL_2ndtry (which is named this since it was the 2ndtry file, which ended up keeping its name).

 The instructions on how to run this program are included in the readme.html

+# Download the release for a working project